Valid XHTML 1.0 Transitional

 "Data Access Layer": Provides the services to access the dictionary data.

-Interface to the translation layer
+Interface to the Translation Layer

-public synchronized static void executeTranslation(TranslationParameters translationParametersObj)
+public static void executeTranslation(TranslationParameters translationParametersObj)

 TranslationParameters is a class that holds all parameters for the translation: